44 Inch Chest: Reception

 44 Inch Chest has received mixed reviews.
 Review aggregate Rotten Tomatoes reports that 41% of critics have given the film a positive review based on 81 reviews, with an average score of 5.2/10.
 The critics consensus reads, "An actor's movie with a strong cast, 44 Inch Chest can't quite redeem its static plotting and tonal shifts."
 The Daily Telegraph gave the film 3/5 stars, calling the film "A plum actors' piece which both gains and loses points by soberly stalling its own plot."
 Peter Bradshaw of The Guardian was less enthusiastic, giving the film 2/5 saying "The film talks the talk – in fact, it talks and talks and talks the talk.
 But the walk isn't happening."

 Home media

 On 10 May 2010, the DVD was released in Region 2 in the United Kingdom; it was distributed by Momentum Pictures.
-Image Entertainment purchased American distribution rights months before the film's festival premiere; they released the Region 1 DVD on April 20, 2010.
+Image Entertainment purchased American distribution rights months before the film's festival premiere; they released the Region 1 DVD on 20 April 2010.

 Adaptations

-From 12–24 August 2019, 44 Inch Chest will be performed on stage for the first time as part of the Edinburgh Festival Fringe, at the Perth Theatre (aka theSpace on North Bridge).
-The play, an abridged edit of the original 1996 script, will be produced by Out of Bounds Theatre.
+From August 12th to 24th 2019, 44 Inch Chest was performed on stage for the first time as part of the Edinburgh Festival Fringe, at the Perth Theatre (aka theSpace on North Bridge).
+The play, an abridged edit of the original 1996 script, was produced by Out of Bounds Theatre.